“Safety is a proxy for performance.”

 Safety in Transportation

-One of the biggest potential risks impacting our operations is transportation.
-In addition to keeping our workforce safe on our operational sites and in the office, we also strive to minimize safety incidents while our employees are on the road.
+Transportation represents one of the biggest potential risks that impacts our operations.
+To keep our workforce safe on operational sites and in the office, we strive to minimize safety incidents while our employees are on the road.

 Hunt emphasizes driver safety through: